-- Always wear a dust mask
+- a.
+Always wear a dust mask

-- Only use recommended saw blades
+- b.
+Only use recommended saw blades

-- Always wear hearing protection
+- c.
+Always wear hearing protection

-- Do not to use any abrasive wheels
+- d.
+Do not use with any abrasive wheels

-A WARNING: Some dust created by power sanding, sawing, grinding, drilling and other construction activities contains chemicals known to the state of California to cause cancer, birth defects or other reproductive harm.
+WARNING: Some dust created by power sanding, sawing, grinding, drilling and other construction activities contains chemicals known to the state of California to cause cancer, birth defects or other reproductive harm.

-Some examples of these chemicals are:
+Some Examples of these Chemicals are:

-- · Lead from lead-based paints. - Crystalline silica from bricks, cement, and other masonry products. - Arsenic and chromium from chemically treated lumber.
+- Lead from lead-based paints. - Crystalline silica from bricks, cement, and other masonry products. - Arsenic and chromium from chemically treated lumber.